oahzit/oscrr/chocolate chip/recipes/browned_butter_salty_chocolate_chip.md

 8. Once dough is chilled measure about 1 1/2 tablespoons of dough and roll into a ball.
 9. Place dough balls on cookie sheet, 2 inches apart.
 10. Flatten cookie dough.
-11. Place 1 caramel in center of cookie
+11. Sqeeze some reasonable amount of chestnut paste into center of flattened dough
 12. "Roll-up" cookie into a ball again
 13. Bake the cookies 9-11 minutes or until the edges of the cookies begin to turn golden brown.
 	* They will look a bit underdone in the middle, but will continue to cook once out of the oven.